Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Numerical tests

 \subsection{Test 3: Chemical reactions kinetic}

 In this case, we investigate a generic transient system of chemical reactions \cite{Steefel1994, Fumagalli2021}.
-This test case serves to demonstrate the application of the DRE to a general non-linear ODE.
-The main challenges arise from the strong non-linearities of the \Node\ and from the larger value of $N$ compared to the previously analyzed cases.
+This test case serves to demonstrate the application of the DRE to a general nonlinear ODE.
+The main challenges arise from the strong nonlinearities of the \Node\ and from the larger value of $N$ compared to the previously analyzed cases.

 We consider a total of $n_r = 6$ generic forward and backward reactions involving chemical species $A_i$, for $i = 1, \ldots, n_s$, with $n_s = 19$ denoting the total number of species.
 A generic reaction takes the following form: